More than half a century at Hotel Il Pellicano

 “It was all intuition.
 The culture was totally vertical and I was looking for horizontal.”
 By horizontal, Sciò wanted an “us” mentality instead of a lateral hierarchy.
 He wanted a team that worked together where each player felt comfortable sharing ideas and opinions – from management to housekeeping and kitchen.
 “It had to be “Us, and the hotel started to grow more and more.
 We give energy.
 We are energy.
 If people that work in this spot with happiness, knowing what is doing, caring for themselves, loving themselves, knowing in what they’re acting, they push out such a wonderful energy that people feel it.
 It’s “We,” this is the energy, very simple, no more simple than that.”

 “The secret is the intangible.
 This energy of happy people, Oh you feel the energy.
 I have had great fun there, until there was time for me to…watch this creature growing . . .” the creation of a team and the arrival of his daughter Marie-Louise Scìo as Creative Director.
 Sciò spends a lot time between Il Pellicano and La Posta Vecchia.
 His instagram R.Scio is a love letter to his hotels.

-“I was in Pellicano yesterday.
-I went to the Pellicano day before yesterday.
+“I was at Pellicano yesterday.
+I went to the Pellicano the day before yesterday.
 Whatever, 5 minutes, 10 minutes, I am in love with the spot.
 The place talks to me.
 And I think I send my energy.
-We nourish reciprocally. . . .”
+We nourish each other reciprocally. . . .”